yabeda-rb/yabeda-prometheus/README.md

     use Yabeda::Prometheus::Exporter
     ```

-    Metrics will be available on `/metrics` path.
+    Metrics will be available on `/metrics` path (configured by `:path` option).

+    Also you can mount it in Rails application routes as standalone Rack application.

  2. Run web-server from long-running processes (delayed jobs, …):